-Abatements - A local taxing district may instruct the county clerk to abate any portion of its taxes for qualifying types of property such as commercial and industrial expansion, horse racing, auto racing, academic or research institutes, housing for older persons, historical societies, recreational facilities, relocated corporate headquarters, U.S. public/private residential developments, or qualified donations (municipalities only).
+Abatements - A local taxing district may instruct the county clerk to abate any portion of its taxes for qualifying types of property such as commercial and industrial expansion, horse racing, auto racing, academic or research institutes, housing for older persons, historical societies, recreational facilities, relocated corporate headquarters, or qualified donations (municipalities only).
 The abatement amount and duration depend on the type of property for which the taxes are being abated.

-Note: The Property Tax Code (35 ILCS 200/18-165 et. seq.) provides for several other abatements for qualifying properties.
+Note: The Property Tax Code provides for several other abatements for qualifying properties.

-Enterprise Zone Abatements - The Enterprise Zone Act authorizes the Department of Commerce and Economic Opportunity to certify a limited number of enterprise zones in depressed areas.
+Enterprise Zone Abatements - The Enterprise Zone Act authorizes the Department of Commerce and Community Affairs to certify a limited number of enterprise zones in depressed areas.
 Associated with the zones are state income tax, sales, and property tax incentives to encourage business investment.
 Under the Act, each unit of local government has the authority to abate property tax on business improvements added to real estate after the creation of the enterprise zone or renovations to existing improvements.
 Section 18-170 of the Property Tax Code expands the abatement authority to include new or renovated improvements on all classes of real property in enterprise zones.